 You also need the support and positive feedback that comes from having coffee or lunch with former colleagues familiar with your best work.
 Set a goal, such as having two networking calls a day and two or three in-person meetings a week.
-When you talk to people you've worked with in the past, they'll learn what you accomplished recently and where you want to go next.
+When you talk to people you used to work with, they'll learn what you accomplished recently and where you want to go next.

 So whether you pick up the phone or send an email, reach out to the people who will lead you to your next great job.